Siglum: Internet.Dum 2 Script: Dumaitic

 The inscription was put on Twitter in a video by Professor ʿAqlā bin Turkī Al-Rabīʿah see https://twitter.com/aqlaalrbeah/status/1293867413197520896 which was consulted on 12th August 2020.
 It had already been published by Al-Ḥāǧǧ (2019).

-The text is almost certainly related to Internet.Dum 1 which is by someone with the same name, though it is interesting that there he spells the goddess's name ʿtrs¹my and uses a different form of in ṣlm.
+The text is almost certainly related to Internet.Dum 1 which is by someone with the same name, though it is interesting that there he spells the goddess's name ʿtrs¹my and uses a different form of ṣ in ṣlm.
 See the commentary on that text.
 The author here originally omitted the l in ṣlm but added it above the line.

 Note the prayer to Ṣlm by a man from Dūmah in the Safaitic inscription KRS 30.

-in the name mṭrn, rather than the normal Taymanitic form of a saltire within a square.
-The second is what is read here as in nẓr which has a form similar to the in Hismaic, a "T" shape but turned 90º counter-clockwise and with what would then be the vertical line lengthened and the horizontal shortened.
+Although most of the letter-forms are similar to those of Taymanitic, there are four unusual letter shapes in this text.
+One is the Ancient South Arabian ṭ in the name mṭrn, rather than the normal Taymanitic form of a saltire within a square.
+The second is what is read here as ẓ in nẓr which has a form similar to the ẓ in Hismaic, a "T" shape but turned 90º counter-clockwise and with what would then be the vertical line lengthened and the horizontal shortened.
 The third is the ġ in ġnm which is like an Ancient South Arabian ġ but with a short diagonal on either side, though it is not entirely certain that the right diagonal is part of the letter and not an extraneous stroke.
 Finally, the f in frs¹n towards the end of line 2 is made up of two arcs facing each other and interestingly is found in a hlḥm (i.e. an alphabet set out in the South Semitic letter order) found in Jordan in a script in which most of the other shapes are those of Thamudic B (See Al-Jallad & Al-Manaser 2015).

-nbwnʾd is quite different from its form in the Taymanitic and Thamudic B inscriptions mentioning him where it is written nbnd.
+Here the spelling of the king of Babylon's name as nbwnʾd is quite different from its form in the Taymanitic and Thamudic B inscriptions mentioning him where it is written nbnd.
 The spelling here reflects almost exactly that in Akkadian dNabû-naʾid including the mater lectionis w for the û.

-This is the first reference by name to a king of Dūmah, an oasis which curiously is not mentioned in what survives of Nabonidus' accounts of his conquest of north-west Arabia, though, in the form
+This is the first reference by name to a king of Dūmah, an oasis which curiously is not mentioned in what survives of Nabonidus' accounts of his conquest of north-west Arabia, though, in the form Adumatu, it occurs frequently in the Annals of the Neo-Assyrian Kings Sennacherib, Esarhaddon, and Assurbanipal (sse Ephʿal 1982: 118 ff).

-It is not clear who or what is
+It is not clear who or what is ʾyhʾ at the end of line 1.

 Subjects